livegnik/2way-poc-design/README.md

 This makes the application model stable across vastly different environments, from embedded systems and edge devices to desktops, servers, and distributed deployments.

-### Applicability across domains

-Because applications rely on the same substrate regardless of environment, the model applies uniformly to:
+## Application domains and environments

+2WAY applies to systems where local authority, explicit trust boundaries, and bounded failure matter, regardless of environment or scale.

+Applications built on the platform rely on the same substrate everywhere.
+The same rules apply across online and offline operation, constrained and unconstrained hardware, and human-facing or autonomous systems.
+Applications inherit these guarantees automatically.

+Applicable domains include:

+* Web and multi-application platforms
-* Web and non-web applications
+* Mobile, desktop, and non-web applications
 * User-facing and headless systems
-* Resource-constrained devices and data centers
-* Online, offline, and intermittently connected environments

-The platform enforces the same rules everywhere.
-Applications inherit those guarantees automatically.

-## Application domains

-The 2WAY design applies to systems that require local authority, explicit trust boundaries, and bounded failure under untrusted conditions, including but not limited to:

-* Web and multi-application platforms
-* Mobile and desktop applications
 * Peer-to-peer and federated systems
 * Messaging, contact, and social systems
 * Collaborative and shared-workspace tools